Kolkata Suburban Railway: Fares and ticketing

 Kolkata Suburban Railway uses a proof-of-payment fare collection system.
 Tickets can be bought for a single journey (one way) or a return journey.
 Travelling without a valid ticket is an offence and if caught can result in a penalty.
 As per the Indian Railway Report, in 2016–17, the Eastern Railway and the South Eastern Railway generated ₹539.8 million through penalties imposed on ticketless and irregular travelers, an increase from 2013 to 2014 with ₹112 million.

 Offline tickets can be bought from the unreserved ticket counters present at every station and Cash/Smart Card operated Ticket Vending Machines (CoTVM) and Automatic Ticket Vending Machines (ATVM) installed in most of the stations.
 One can issue online tickets using the UTSOnMobile app.

-Earlier there were also Cash operated Ticket Vending Machines (CoTVM) which also could operate by smart cards, but due to frequent malfunction it has later withdrawn from service.